-ary layers.
+layer fuel into locations with warm, humid boundary layers.
 The storm behaves similar to an upright vacuum cleaner, sucking up fresh boundary-layer air as it moves, and leaving behind an exhaust of colder air that is more stable.

-In an environment with wind but no wind shear, the thunderstorms would last only about 15 minutes to 1 h, because the thunderstorm and boundary-layer air would move together.
+In an environment with wind but no wind shear, the thunderstorms would last only about 15 minutes to 1 hour, because the thunderstorm and boundary-layer air would move together.
 The storm dies after it depletes the fuel in its accompanying boundary layer (Fig. 14.6).